-Many projects are undertaken in partnership with the Technical Instrumentation Workshop.
+Many projects are undertaken in partnership with the Mechanical Workshop.
 Like all of the LMB’s resources, the Electronics Workshop is there to serve the researchers, and its skills are at the disposal of all members of the Laboratory from PhD students to group heads.
 The Workshop’s staff are always ready to discuss new projects, helping to develop an initial idea into a fully-functional piece of equipment.

 Andy Howe is the head of the Electronics Workshop.

 Extensive use is made of computer-aided design and computer-aided manufacture (CAD-CAM) which, combined with the experience of the Workshop’s staff, and their ability to work with any material − from Teflon to titanium − means that almost any challenge can be met, from a new electron microscope stage to a microtome for taking ultra-thin brain sections.